 - increased risk of other cancers in the long term.

-Medicines and other treatments are available to help deal with many of these side effects.
+Medicines and other treatments can help deal with many of these side effects.
 Your child’s doctor will discuss these with you.
 Side effects usually disappear when the treatment finishes.